moson-mo/mntray/README.md

 ArticlesFile| Path to the local file with news articles|
 ReconnectInterval| If the connection to the server is lost, mntray will try to reconnect with this interval (in seconds)|
 NumberOfRetries| Number of retries before mntray gives up trying to reconnect if the connection is lost|
+HideNoNews| When set to "true", the tray icon is hidden when all news have been read|
 </br>

 ## Dependencies